 Each directory uses distinct algorithms and ranking factors.
 What works on Google may not work on Yelp or industry-specific platforms.
 Directory-specific optimization is needed.

-For local businesses, consider these advanced directory SEO techniques:
+For local businesses, a few advanced directory SEO techniques help:

 - Local content creation:

-Some directories allow posting updates or articles—use these to target local events or concerns - Geo-modified keywords:
+Some directories let you post updates or articles; use these to target local events or concerns - Geo-modified keywords:

 Include neighborhood names, landmarks, or service area specifics in descriptions - Schema markup: